PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-06-20 06:34:32
+Last updated: 2024-06-20 06:35:06
-Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell
+Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin